veillette/opticsTextbook/README.md

 The chapter on Lasers ties together many previously discussed concepts, exploring laser properties, optical resonators, and stimulated emission through Einstein's theory.
 We have included a chapter on the application of ray matrices to thick lens analysis.

-Throughout the text, each chapter includes carefully crafted practice problems, with more challenging exercises marked with an asterisk (*).

 ## Contributions and Acknowledgments